Snorkeling in Menorca

 Calo d'Alfurinet (Zone C)

-The following tour operators and diving businesses provide top-rated snorkeling trips.
+The following tour operators and scuba diving businesses provide top-rated snorkeling trips.

 Blue Islands Diving